Dominic Smith (baseball): 2022

 During the 2021–22 offseason, the Mets signed Mark Canha and Starling Marte to play the corner outfield positions and Pete Alonso was again slated to be the everyday first baseman.
 Smith reportedly was unhappy with his anticipated loss of playing time and the Mets discussed a trade to the San Diego Padres which ultimately fell through before the season began.

 Smith was not in the starting lineup on opening day, with the designated hitter role being assigned to J. D. Davis.
 In the team's first 50 games over the first two months of the season, Smith only started 22.

 At the beginning of May when active rosters were reduced in size, Smith was among the candidates for release or demotion, at which point he was batting .167 with a .490 OPS.
 On May 1, 2022, however, Smith went 4-for-4 with a double and three runs batted in.
 The following day, the Mets made the decision to designate Robinson Canó for assignment and retain Smith on the active roster.

 On May 19, 2022, Smith was batting .203 with a .552 OPS when he told Newsday that he wanted to play every day either for the Mets or for "another team out there."
 Less than two weeks later, on May 31, the Mets announced that Smith was being demoted to Triple-A Syracuse in favor of reliever Adonis Medina.
 His batting average had fallen to .186 and his OPS to .543.

 Smith returned from his stint in Syracuse in late June in what he felt was a better headspace.
 However, his performance did not improve.
 After spraining his ankle in mid-July, he was placed on the injured list.
 The Mets acquired first baseman Daniel Vogelbach and outfielder Tyler Naquin shortly thereafter with the expectation that they would absorb much of the playing time which otherwise would have gone to Smith.
 During his time on the injured list, the Mets also traded for Darin Ruf to back up Pete Alonso at first base.
 On August 11, the Mets reinstated Smith from the injured list but optioned him to Triple-A.

-Looking forward to arbitration, Smith said in August that he did not know whether the Mets would want to bring him back, given how poorly he had been performing in 2022.
+Smith said in August that he did not know whether the Mets would want to bring him back, given how poorly he had been performing in 2022.
+In 2022 with the Mets, he batted .194/.276/.284 with zero home runs in 134 at bats.

 On November 18, 2022, the Mets declined to offer Smith a contract and he became a free agent, ending what was described in Newsday as a "tumultuous stay" and on MLB.com as an "uneven tenure" with the Mets.